diegoaltx/employee-manager/README.md

 Before use API you will need to create an **Auth Token** on Admin Panel.

-A complete **documentation of API endpoints** is available at http://localhost:8000/docs/.
+A complete **documentation of API endpoints** is available at http://localhost:8000/docs/ on your development server.
 There you also can test API calls and get code examples for Shell, Python and Javascript.

 ### API Examples